// Guide

 // Comparison method

-Always compare providers in the same order: NEa correctness, total cost, data flow, contract terms per EAN, payout/reporting, and practical switching flow.
+Always compare providers in the same order: NEa correctness, total cost, data flow, contract terms per EAN, payout/reporting, practical switching flow, and the client-funds account holding your proceeds before payout.

 // Employer and fleet